Crell/Serde/README.md

 ## Extending Serde

+Internally, Serde has five types of extensions that work in concert to produce a serialized or deserialized product.

+* Type Maps, as discussed above, are optional and translate a class name to a lookup identifier and back.
+* A [`PropertyReader`](src/PropertyHandler/PropertyReader.php) is responsible for pulling values off of an object, processing them if necessary, and then passing them on to a Formatter.
+This is part of the Serialization pipeline.
+* A [`PropertyWriter`](src/PropertyHandler/PropertyWriter.php) is responsible for using a Deformatter to extract data from incoming data and then translate it as necessary to be written to an object.
+This is part of the Deserialization pipeline.
+* A [`Formatter`](src/Formatter/Formatter.php) is responsible for writing to a specific output format, like JSON or YAML.
+This is part of the Serialization pipeline.
+* A [`Deformatter`](src/Formatter/Deformatter.php) is responsible for reading data off of an incoming format and passing it back to a `PropertyWriter`.
+This is part of the Deserialization pipeline.

+Collectively, `PropertyReader` and `PropertyWriter` instances are called "handlers."

+In general, `PropertyReader`s and `PropertyWriters` are *PHP-type specific*, while `Formatter`s and `Deformatter`s are *serialized-format specific*.
+Custom Readers or Writers can also declare themselves to be format-specific if they contain format-sensitive optimizations.

+`PropertyReader` and `PropertyWriter` may be implemented on the same object, or not.
+Similarly, `Formatter` and `Deformatter` may be implemented together or not.
+That is up to whatever seems easiest for the particular implementation, and the provided extensions do a little of each depending on the use case.

+The interfaces linked above provide more precise explanations of how to use them.
+In most cases, you would only need to implement a Formatter or Deformatter to support a new format.
+You would only need to implement a Property Readers or Property Writers when dealing with a specific class that needs extra special handling for whatever reason, such as its serialized representation having little or no relationship with its object representation.

+As an example, a few custom handlers are included to deal with common cases.

+* [`DateTimePropertyReader`](src/PropertyHandler/DateTimePropertyReader.php): This object will translate `DateTime` and `DateTimeImmutable` objects to and from a serialized form as a string.
+Specifically, it will use the `\DateTimeInterface::RFC3339_EXTENDED` format for the string when serializing.
+The timestamp will then appear in the serialized output as a normal string.
+When deserializing, it will accept any datetime format supported by `DateTime`'s constructor.
+* [`DateTimeZonePropertyReader`](src/PropertyHandler/DateTimeZonePropertyReader.php): This object will translate `DateTimeZone` objects to and from a serialized form as a timezone string.
+That is, `DateTimeZone('America/Chicago`)` will be represented in the format as the string `America/Chicago`.
+* [`NativeSerializePropertyReader`](src/PropertyHandler/NativeSerializePropertyReader.php): This object will apply to any class that has a `__serialize()` method (when serializing) or `__unserialize()` method (when deserializing).
+These PHP magic methods provide alternate representations of an object intended for use with PHP's native `serialize()` and `unserialize()` methods, but can also be used for any other format.
+If `__serialize()` is defined, it will be invoked and whatever associative array it returns will be written to the selected format as a dictionary.
+If `__unserialize()` is defined, this object will read a dictionary from the incoming data and then pass it to that method on a newly created object, which will then be responsible for populating the object as appropriate.
+No further processing will be done in either direction.
+* [`EnumOnArrayPropertyReader`](src/PropertyHandler/EnumOnArrayPropertyReader.php): Serde natively supports PHP Enums and can serialize them as ints or strings as appropriate.
+However, in the special case of reading from a PHP array format this object will take over and support reading an Enum literal in the incoming data.
+That allows, for example, a configuration array to include hand-inserted Enum values and still be cleanly imported into a typed, defined object.

 ## Dependency Injection configuration

 Serde is designed to be usable "out of the box" without any additional setup.
 However, when included in a larger system it is best to configure it propertly via Dependency Injection.